The translation of this document is outdated.

 (2) Terms used in the Law:

-1) "subscriber", "user" and "terminal equipment" shall comply
+1) "subscriber", "user", and "terminal equipment" corresponds

-with the terms used in the Electronic Communications Law;
+to the terms used in the Electronic Communications Law;

 "organisation" and "association" used in Regulation (EU)